colinjamesgillespie/ConwayGameOfLife/README.md

 ## TEMPLATES

 The templates option in the menu will give some starting sequences to play and observe, if wanted.
-I made this just to show the program to people easier.
+I made this just to easier show the program to people.